Skip to main content

 It's hard to believe, but in Berlin it can also be very quiet and idyllic.
 Enchanted gardens and parks invite you to pause for a moment.
 Visit the oldest tree in Berlin near Tegeler See.
 The 900 year old oak tree was named by the brothers Wilhelm and Alexander Humboldt after their cook: "Dicke Marie".
 Or you can meditate in Europe's oldest Buddhist temple.
 The entrance is free.
 The mediation courses here are a real insider tip.

-More about parks and gardens in Berlin
+parks & gardens in Berlin

-Tip 11: Read more
+Tip 10: Read more

 ilb - Internationales Literaturfestival Berlin